 There also are a few more – and more upscale – lodgings than the simple motel-style accommodation I stayed in the last time and, to my unexpected delight, they’re in keeping with the island’s independent nature.
 Cliff House, with its astounding perch over secluded Snelling’s Beach, is a perfect example.
 It’s one of just three villas in the family-run LifeTime Private Retreats collection.

 Another, Southern Ocean Lodge, is a super-luxurious resort on the island’s south coast, not too far from the landmark Flinders Chase National Park.
-Although Southern Ocean Lodge was destroyed by bushfire in 2020, a next generation Southern Ocean Lodge is under construction, with 2.0 expected to be finished late 2022 or early 2023.
+Although Southern Ocean Lodge was destroyed by bushfire in 2020, a next generation Southern Ocean Lodge is under construction, with 2.0 expected to be finished 6 December 2023.
 Watch this space.

 The next iteration of this luxury lodge will be designed by architect Max Pritchard, who visioned the original building, so visitors can expect another striking design aimed at maximising heat flow in winter and cooling breezes in summer.